Vegan Sour Citrus Peel Candy

-I’ll be honest.
-I’m not, and have never been a fan of orange anything.
+I’ll be honest, while I love lemon, I have never been a fan of orange flavored anything.

 Why this recipe rocks: